md2conf/md2conf/README.md

 * **confluence-client** - confluence client that utilize Confluence REST API for CRUD operation with content in a Confluence instance.

-## confluence-client

-**confluence-client** is a Java based confluence client that utilize Confluence REST API to create/update/delete content in a Confluence instance.
-It uses own domain model to describe Confluence content in json file.
-It is a part of md2conf toolset.

 ### Confluence Content model